The first

 website is at https://theoreticalminimum.com/

-A dictionary of quantum mechanics at beginners’
+You find a dictionary of quantum mechanics at

-level you find here: quantum-abc.
+beginners’ level here: quantum-abc.

-A philosophical paper dealing with (quantum)physics
+A philosophical paper dealing with

-and the “real world” you find here.
+(quantum)physics and the “real world” you find here.

 The second part of this website deals with the